dryzhkov/motolog/content/blog/eastern-oregon-trip/index.md

 ![Pinchot National Forest](./pinchot.jpg)

 Later in the afternoon I got to Columbia river on the border between Washington and Oregon.
 The views were truly astonishing.
-From there I headed East and then South to Grass Valley, OR where I spent the first night.
+From there I headed east and then south to Grass Valley, OR where I spent the first night.

 ![Columbia River Views](./columbia_river01.jpg)
 ![Columbia River Views](./columbia_river02.jpg)